JakubTesarek/tesarek.me/articles/pycon-2019.md

 ### Parallels between career building and home remodeling (keynote)
 by Jakie Kazil

+- Ask for informational interview
+- You will survive
+- Never be afraid of anything
+- Be intentional about your direction

+#### Excercise

+**Priorities**

+- teeth
+- dog
+- dbgr
+- driving licence
+- muay-thai
+- marriage
+- work
+- granma new knees
+- weightloss

+**Want to do but not doing right now**

+- nothing, I'm doing everything I want

 ### Electronics with Python for beginners
 by Jan Bednarik

+- Breadboard - prototyping board
+- Digital 0 = 0V, 1 = 3.3V or 5V
+- Micropython (Python 3.6)
+- Interactive SHELL on the board so you can change the code directly
+- Available boards: PyBoard, BBC micro:bit, Pycom.iOT (wifi) Adafruit CircuitPython (CircuitPython = alternative to MicroPython)
+- micropython.org/unicorn (interactive tutorial)
+- learn.adafruit.com (200 tutorials)
+- hackaday website (people share their projects)

 ### To comment or not?
 A data-driven look at attitude toward code comments
 by Veronica Hanus

+- Code tells how, comment tells why
+- Be nice to beginner, educate them, you was one too

 ### A day has only 24+-1 hours
 by Miroslav Sedivy

+- 440 timezones: `len(pytz.common_timezones)`
+- www.iana.org/time-zones

 ### On the edge of leadership (keynote)